|Program name||Package id||Status||Status date|

 Nuclear data libraries:

-The ECCO/ERANOS 2.0 code package contains four neutron cross section libraries derived from the JEF-2.2 nuclear data evaluated files.
+The ECCO/ERANOS 2.3 code package contains four neutron cross section libraries derived from the JEF-3.1 nuclear data evaluated files.
 They are:

-These libraries were obtained by processing the JEF-2.2 files with the NJOY and CALENDF codes.
+These libraries were obtained by processing the JEF-3.1 files with the NJOY and CALENDF codes.
 Probability tables are included for the main 37 resonant nuclides.
-The 172-group library (XMAS energy scheme) may be used for thermal spectrum calculations.
-The 175-group library (some cross-sections in P5, but no probability tables) is used for shielding calculations only.
+The 172-group library (XMAS energy scheme) may be used for thermal spectrum calculations

 Other nuclear data (fission yields and energies, decay constants, gamma production and interaction libraries, etc.) are provided in separate files.